aliozgur/aliozgur.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Ali Özgür.
-I'm a software developer from Turkey.
-I have BS degree in Computer Engineering from Istanbul Technical University and masters degree in Business Administration from Bilgi University.
-I'm doing software development stuff since 2000.
+I'm a software developer with BS degree in Computer Engineering from Istanbul Technical University and masters degree in Business Administration from Bilgi University.
+I'm developing software since 2000.

-### Areas of Interest
+### Areas of Technical Interest

+* .NET and C#
+* Web Development
+* Mobile development
+* Git

 ### Contact me